-Isolation Protocol for Positive Cases Onboard While Underway
+Isolation Protocol for Positive Cases with major symptoms Onboard While Underway

 - a.
 Rooms: Designated rooms will be available for isolation - b.
 HEPA air scrubbers will be in rooms with isolated patients.
 Five are currently on the ship.
 One in each classroom is to be redeployed as needed and augmented by seven more available from campus prior to departure. - c.
 Fresh air daily: time outside as a group to allow for socialization in a specified area. - d.
-Food delivery: Commandants Office to coordinate with Stewards Department - e.
-Linens (laundered once/week or as needed) - f.
-Garbage: to be bagged up by isolated cadets - g.
-Required to Mask around others for ten days from the first positive or onset of symptoms.
-See campus program: COVID-19 Guidelines (click here) - h.
-Removal from ship for severe illness/high risk for severe illness -> transport to home port. - i.
-Resumption of TSGB Summer Sea Term from academic standpoint will require input from the Deans.
+Food delivery: CLD Office to coordinate with Stewards Department - e.
+Garbage: to be bagged up by isolated cadets - f.
+Required to Mask around others for ten days from the first positive or onset of symptoms. - g.
+Resumption of TSGB Summer Sea Term from academic standpoint will require input from medical staff.